Why Visian ICL

 Complications of Iridotomy

 One to two weeks prior to the implantation of the Visian ICL, the surgeon will perform a procedure called an iridotomy.
 Using a YAG-laser, the doctor will make one or two small openings near the edge of your iris.
 Complications from the iridotomy are rare, but could possibly include natural lens or corneal damage, inflammation, temporary increase in intraocular pressure, bleeding, and scar formation.

 In some cases, there may be an increase in eye pressure.
 If this occurs, a surgeon may quickly remedy the problem with additional medications or surgical intervention.

 Advantages over Laser Refractive Surgery

 Many patients who compare the side effects of laser refractive eye surgery and implantable contact lens complications decide that the benefits of the Visian ICL far outweigh the rare risks associated with it.
-Because implantation of the lens does not physically change any part of the cornea or other part of the eye, side effects such as halos and glare are almost nonexistent.
+Because implantation of the lens does not physically change any part of the cornea or other part of the eye, some side effects found with Lasik do not apply to the Visian ICL.
 Also, should any problems with the lens arise, the Visian ICL is completely removable.
-Learn more about the advantages of our phakic IOL.
 If you are interested in undergoing the Visian ICL procedure, find a qualified Visian ICL Surgeon in your area who can discuss the risks and benefits as they pertain to your individual medical history and goals.
 To learn more about the clinical trials that assessed the safety of the Visian ICL, contact STAAR® Surgical Company today.